-Gallbladder (GB) symptoms are often hard to diagnose because they are often caused by the liver which is an organ that never complains.
-As a result of 60 years of a no cholesterol, highly processed, sugar laden diet, the liver has become overwhelmed, over worked and congested.
+Gallbladder symptoms can be difficult to diagnose because they are often caused by the liver – an organ that never complains.
+As a result of 60 years of a cholesterol-free, highly processed, sugar-laden diet, many Americans have overwhelmed, overworked, and congested livers.

-Studies suggest that a major reason for gallbladder health issues is due to a diet that is lacking in good fats.
-Good fats exercise the gallbladder and after 60 years of a no fat or low fat diet many of us have sluggish, thick and viscous bile.
+Studies suggest that a major culprit behind gallbladder issues is a diet that is lacking in good fats.
+Good fats exercise the gallbladder, and after 60 years of a non-fat or low-fat diet and/or the ingestion of toxic, refined fats from most restaurant and packaged foods, many of us have sluggish, thick and viscous bile.

 The result of this is an intolerance to fatty foods.
-Folks who have had their gallbladders removed often have this trouble but intolerance to fats affects many more than those who have had the GB removed.
-If the cause of a GB concern is thick, viscous and sluggish bile in the liver than removing the GB may not help.
+Those who have had their gallbladders removed often have this trouble, but intolerance to fats affects many more than just those who have had their gallbladder removed.
+If the cause of a gallbladder concern is thick, viscous, and sluggish bile in the liver, removing the gallbladder may not help.

-Luckily, most folks who have difficulties digesting fats have a congested GB and when it is removed the symptoms go away.
-The liver will continue to make bile on demand and deliver the bile directly to the small intestine where it can gobble of you dietary fats.
-As long as you do not over do the fat intake, most folks are fine.
+Luckily, most people who have difficulties digesting fats have a congested gallbladder and, when it is removed, the symptoms go away.
+The liver will continue to make bile on demand and deliver the bile directly to the small intestine, where it can gobble up your dietary fats.
+As long as you don’t over-do the fat intake, most folks are fine after gallbladder removal.

-Even without a GB, most folks can do our Ayurvedic cleanses that use ghee as a detoxifying agent without a problem.
-Coconut oil is a little easier on the bile flow and that can be used as a replacement oil.
-If you still have your GB but it is acting up or you have trouble digesting fats than you too can still do our cleanses but consider taking less ghee or use coconut oil.
+Even without a gallbladder, most can do our Ayurvedic cleanses—which use ghee as a detoxifying agent—without a problem.
+Coconut oil is a little easier on the bile flow, and that can be used as a replacement oil.
+If you still have your gallbladder, but it is acting up or you have trouble digesting fats, you too can still do our cleanses, but consider taking less ghee or use coconut oil during the oleation period.

-Your gallbladder is a vital organ that stores concentrated bile to be able to help digest good fats, process bad fats and toxins, maintain healthy bowel movements and buffer the digestive acids from the stomach.
+Your gallbladder is a vital organ that stores concentrated bile that helps digest good fats, process bad fats and toxins, maintain healthy bowel movements, and buffer the digestive acids from the stomach.
 (1,2) Over time, if the liver becomes congested as a result of toxins, stress, or poor diet and elimination, the bile in the gallbladder can become thick, viscous and congested.
 (3-5)

-This affects its ability to work optimally, and ultimately influences our ability to digest and detoxify while supporting healthy weight, mood, and overall health and vitality.
+This affects its ability to work optimally, and ultimately, influences our ability to properly digest and detoxify.
 (2,6-8)